When Ringo Starr Temporarily Quit the Beatles

 Meanwhile, the other three Beatles still had work to do.
 With McCartney filling in behind the drum kit, they recorded "Back in the U.S.S.R." and "Dear Prudence."
 But they soon realized they needed Starr, and sent him a telegram asking him to return, saying that they thought he was the best rock n' roll drummer in the world and that they loved him.

-On Sept.
-4, he came back to the group in time to film the videos (then called “promotional clips”) for “Hey Jude” and “Revolution.”
-The next day, Starr arrived at Abbey Road to find his kit decorated in flowers spelling out “Welcome Back, Ringo.”
+He came back to the group on Sept.
+4, just in time to film the videos (then called "promotional clips") for "Hey Jude" and "Revolution."
+The next day, Starr arrived at Abbey Road to find his kit decorated in flowers spelling out "Welcome Back, Ringo."

 Years later, Paul McCartney realized that maybe they hadn't given Ringo Starr the positive reinforcement he needed.
 "I think Ringo was always paranoid that he wasn't a great drummer because he never used to solo," he said in Anthology.
 "You go through life and never stop and ... tell your favorite drummer that he's your favorite.
 Ringo felt insecure and he left, so we told him, 'Look man, you are the best drummer in the world for us.'
 I still think that."